From smoked beer and Christmas markets to snow-coated medieval towns - these are Europe’s best cities to visit in winter months...

 The 14th century Town Hall (Altes Rathaus) is located on an island in the Regnitz River.
 Cross the bridge past the Town Hall to feel like you've walked into a medieval fairy tale filled with half-timbered homes, the dramatic 11th century Romanesque Bamberg Cathedral, and numerous palaces, courtyards and alleys.

-During advent (November-December), a traditional Franconian Christmas market takes over Maximiliansplatz and the streets nearby.
-After wandering through this Christmas wonderland, pop into a traditional brewery restaurant to warm up with a couple pints of smoked beer (Rauchbier), a famous local specialty.
+During advent (November to December), a traditional Franconian Christmas market takes over Maximiliansplatz and the streets nearby.
+After wandering through this Christmas wonderland, pop into a traditional brewery restaurant to warm up with a couple pints of smoked beer (Rauchbier), a famous local speciality.

 During winter, the city has a lively Christmas market sprawling across the main squares and, after a light snowfall, it's difficult not to feel entranced by the atmosphere as you sip on your hot spiced tuica (local spirit made from plums).